Bucs, Bears in 1st place? Who would have thunk it?

-There is no way anyone outside of Tampa or Chicago would have predicted the Bucs and Bears would both be first-place teams when they square off in Week 4.
+There is no way anyone outside Tampa or Chicago would have predicted the Bucs and Bears would both be in first place when they square off in Week 4.

 Sure, it’s still plenty early in the schedule.
 Yet there’s no denying both teams are ahead of schedule.